Tobai24/logos/README.md

 # 📚 **Logos: Your Ultimate Bible Study Assistant**

 Welcome to **Logos**! ✨ Your personal, AI-powered Bible study assistant designed to help you dig deep into scripture with accuracy and clarity.
-Whether you’re asking about a specific Bible verse or seeking advice on life’s situations, **Logos** provides answers grounded in the Word of God, complete with scriptural references. 🙏✨
+Whether you’re asking about a specific Bible verse or seeking advice on life’s situations, **Logos** provides answers grounded in the Word of God, complete with scriptural references and **contextual explanations**. 🙏✨

 ![logos image](image/logos.png)